RealDoigt/Dew-Programming-Language-Specification/spec.md

 od
 ```

 Another one which is more advanced.
-Do note that if the client component has a callable that needs to modify the blue field, it shouldn't be accepted.
+Do note that if the included component has a callable that needs to modify the blue field, it shouldn't be accepted.
 But because it doesn't, this is valid:
 ```dew
 comp crazy_color
 do